DeltaDDN/minecraft-auto-fisher/README.md

 ## How to use (simple) in Windows

+1. Fetch the "fishing.exe" file from Releases
-1. Double click the downloaded file
+2. Double click the downloaded file
-2. Turn on subtitles in Minecraft and make sure language is English
+3. Turn on subtitles in Minecraft and make sure language is English
-3. Start fishing - it will continue automatically
+4. Start fishing - it will continue automatically
-4. Press `F12` to quit the program
+5. Press `F12` to quit the program

 ## How to use with Python (advanced)